AverageUser1231/BonOS/README.md

 # BonOS

+## Disclaimer

+While BonOS is completely harmless and only opens Notepad or Google, **Windows might flag the `.bat` file as potentially harmful** due to its nature as a batch script.
+This is a false positive and does not pose any threat to your PC.
+If you're sure the file is from a trusted source, you can safely ignore the warning and proceed to run it.

 BonOS is a lightweight, simple project built using a batch script (.bat).
 It allows you to quickly open Notepad or Google (the website) with a single command.
 This is perfect for users looking for a minimalistic tool to launch these apps without needing to navigate through menus or desktops.

 ## Features